api-samples/countries-node-express/README.md

     npm test
     npm start

-Point your browser to http://localhost:3000/countries/FI.
+Point your browser to http://localhost:3000/countries/FI

+If you have trouble installing Node 4.1.0, but have access to Docker, you can try:

+    ./in-docker.sh npm run-script lint

+or just

+    docker run -it --rm -v `pwd`:/app -w=/app node:4.1.0 npm start